abhi09singh/abhi09singh/README.md

 - 📫 How to reach me **abhinavsingh.inbox@gmail.com**

 - ⚡ Fun fact **Learning is a never ending curve.
-You will be a learner untill you are promoted to next life & here we go again...**
+You will be a learner untill you are promoted to next life ie till the full stop.**